 When CBHC is Paying for Vendor Services

 When services are budgeted with Children’s Board dollars in the Other Vendor Services category, a service agreement must be developed and signed by both parties prior to services being rendered.
 All agreements must include the information below as applicable.
-Agreements for Other Vendor Services will be reviewed during site visits as applicable.
+Agreements for Other Vendor Services will be reviewed during fiscal site visits as applicable.

 The service agreement must contain the following information (if applicable):